deliveredtechnologies/terraform-maven/CONTRIBUTING.md

 3. Submit a Pull Request

    Once you have completed the work to resolve the issue, then submit a Pull Request to the 'develop' branch of the terraform-maven repository.
    The PR will trigger a validation of the build.
+The TravisCI build logs for your PR can be found here: [https://travis-ci.org/github/deliveredtechnologies/terraform-maven/pull_requests](https://travis-ci.org/github/deliveredtechnologies/terraform-maven/pull_requests).

 4. Code Review